dedaxle/Intuit-ProSeries-Tax-Software/README.md

 Compliance is maintained through regular updates that include changes to tax laws, form structures, and calculation rules.
 These updates are applied at the application level, ensuring consistency across all client files.
 IT administrators can schedule updates and verify version alignment across multiple workstations in a networked environment.

-Electronic filing is integrated into the workflow, enabling users to submit returns directly from the application.
-The system encrypts data during transmission and provides status tracking for each submission.
-If a return is rejected, ProSeries returns detailed error codes and descriptions, allowing users to correct and resubmit efficiently.
+Electronic filing is built into the workflow, allowing users to send returns directly from within the application.
+Data is encrypted during transmission, and each submission can be tracked by status.
+If a return is rejected, ProSeries provides clear error codes and explanations, making it easier to fix issues and resubmit quickly.

-For example, if a mismatch occurs between reported income and supporting schedules, the system highlights the inconsistency and prevents submission until corrected.
-This proactive validation approach minimizes rejection rates and ensures that filings adhere to regulatory standards without requiring external verification tools.
+For instance, when there is a discrepancy between reported income and related schedules, the system flags the issue and blocks submission until it is resolved.
+This built-in validation helps reduce rejection rates and ensures compliance without the need for additional verification tools.